jgaskins/wax/ai/prompts/wax.md

 ```

 A few things to note about routes now that you've seen some example code:

+- Routes include the `Route` mixin.
+This is an application-level mixin, so we can extend functionality of all our application's routes by adding methods to that mixin without having to patch `Armature::Route`.
 - `render` is a macro, so all local variables are implicitly available inside the template
 - The signature for `render` is `macro render(template)`.
 It *only* takes the template.
 - request matchers that match on HTTP verbs (such as `r.get`, `r.put`, etc) mark the match as an endpoint, so `r.miss` won't be invoked later to mark the response as a 404 NOT FOUND.